 How Long to defrost Chicken in Fridge?

 The general rule is to allow 24 hours for 1 to 3 pounds of frozen raw meat.
-Larger bone-in pieces and full birds may take up to 48 hours in the refrigerator to thaw.
+Larger bone-in pieces and full birds may take up to 48 hours in the refrigerator to thaw, while frozen chicken breast will take much less time.

 Quick Method: Defrosting in Cold Water that’s Changed Every 30 Minutes

-If you have less than two hours to thaw your meat, place your chicken (still inside its packaging) in a bowl of cold water.
+If you have less than two hours to thaw your meat, place your chicken (still inside its packaging) in a cold water bath.
 Use a thermometer to ensure your water is between 35 ° to 40°F. Ensure you submerge your entire chicken in the water.
-You can place a plate on top to weigh it down so it doesn’t float out of the water.
+You can place a plate on top to weigh it down so it doesn’t float.

 The key to this method is changing the water every 30 minutes to prevent it from getting too warm.
-You want to change the water, instead of just adding more cold water, just in case any chicken juices leaked into the bath water.
+You should always avoid warm or hot water when working with frozen poultry.
+You want to change it instead of just adding more cold water just in case any chicken juices leaked into the bath water.

 This quicker method still takes a few hours and you need to remember to keep the water cold enough by changing it.
 But it’s quicker than the refrigerator method and still leads to no discoloration or quality issues.